Altoona, Pennsylvania: Architecture

 The commercial core of the downtown includes many multistory residential, commercial, and mixed-use facilities designed at the turn of the 20th century in a mix of Victorian, Edwardian Baroque, and Neo-Romanesque styles.
 This style features high ceilings, resulting in taller buildings than is typical for the number of floors.
 The high ceilings are typically made of either tin or plaster, although sometimes a drop ceiling is utilized.

 Individual homes originally provided housing to managers and executives of the PRR and have structural similarities to Victorian or Edwardian mansions, but built very narrow and tall.
 These are sometimes used as double or triple family apartments or even converted into commercial space.
-Outside of the commercial core is a mosaic of multistory commercial structures, mixed-use facilities, single story commercial structures, apartment buildings, multi-unit housing, and single-family homes.
+Outside of the commercial core is a mosaic of multistory commercial structures, mixed-use facilities, single story commercial structures, apartment buildings, multiunit housing, and single-family homes.

 The U.S. post office in Altoona contains two oil-on-canvas WPA-commissioned murals painted by Lorin Thompson in 1938, titled Pioneers of Altoona and Growth of the Road.
 Murals were produced from 1934 to 1943 in the United States through the Section of Painting and Sculpture, later called the Section of Fine Arts, of the Treasury Department.

-Center City

-Center City comprises industrial and commercial zones as well as urban and multiple household residential zones.
-Often, the Center City, Little Italy, and Gospel Hill areas (as well as Lower Fairview) are included as part of "downtown" for tourism and promotional purposes, much like how the Strip District in Pittsburgh is promoted.
-This is due to both the proximity and the fact that the buildings from these sections are similar to downtown buildings and blend in with the skyline.
-On the west side of the tracks, Center City extends around Downtown for two to three blocks, with heavy residential, industrial and commercial to the north, south, and west.
-The eastern side of the tracks, which according to the public maps is called "East Side", runs along the length of the tracks from 1st Street to 23rd Street and from the tracks to 6th Avenue west to east.
-However, Altoona Area High School is considered Center City despite standing on the Dutch Hill side of 6th Avenue.
-The East Side of Center City is home to the high school and junior high, the former Roosevelt Junior High School, the Railroaders Memorial Museum, Boyer Candies, and the Station Medical Center of UPMC Altoona, as well as many current and old railroad facilities.

-Little Italy and Gospel Hill

-The neighborhood area known as Little Italy is between 7th Street and 12th Street north to south and 9th Avenue to 6th Avenue west to east.
-Sometimes this is extended to include the Station Medical Center.
-Gospel Hill is the neighborhood in the area of 15th Street and 16th Avenue and adjacent to the park of the same name.